lifecycle-project/ds-beta-dictionaries/README.md

 Now you have your own copy to work in.

+Within the *dictionaries*-directory of the repository you need to create a dictionary for your study.
+This will result in a structure like:
 ## Create dictionaries
-Within the root-directory of the repository you need to create a dictionary for your study.
-This will result in a structure like:

 - ds-beta-dictionaries
+  - dictionaries
     - yourstudy

 Then you need to create a dictionary based upon the variables you want to harmonise.
 To illustrate how you do this you can use the [example](https://github.com/lifecycle-project/ds-beta-dictionaries/example-dictionary.xlsx) as a reference.